shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/impression-counting-methods.md

 ---
-title: Impression Counting Methods
+title: Impression counting methods - Mobile SDK v7.0 and below
 description: In this article, learn about the various impression counting methods, types, AdUnits, and how to enable them. ms.custom: android-sdk, ios-sdk ms.date : 10/28/2023
 ---

-# Impression counting methods
+# Impression counting methods - Mobile SDK v7.0 and below

 The Mobile SDK uses different impression tracking mechanisms for various Ad formats.
 These methods apply to Mobile SDK versions 7.0 and earlier.